TCP and UDP

 UDP

-User Datagram Protocol (UDP) is a connectionless protocol and unreliable protocol.
-It is no guarantee to get its destination.
-Sending a non-registered letter or postcard to someone is the example of User Datagram Protocol, where you put it in the postbox.
-Now you are no information about the status of the letter or postcard because you don’t know about the availability of the receiver to receive the letter and chances are good that it will get where it’s supposed to go but there is no guarantee.
+User Datagram Protocol (UDP) is a connectionless and unreliable protocol.
+It is not guaranteed to reach its destination.
+Sending someone a non-registered letter or postcard is an example of User Datagram Protocol, where you put it in the postbox.
+Now, you have no information about the letter’s status or postcard because you don’t know about the receiver’s availability to receive the letter.
+The chances are good that it will get where it’s supposed to go, but there is no guarantee.

-User Datagram Protocol provides basic functions for delivering data segments between the right applications, with very tiny overhead and data checking.
-The User Datagram Protocol no acknowledgement of the receiving data at the destination.
+The User Datagram Protocol provides essential functions for delivering data segments between suitable applications with tiny overhead and data checking.
+However, the User Datagram Protocol does not acknowledge the receiving data at the destination.

-There are no transport layer processes that inform the sender of a successful delivery using UDP.
-While the TCP reliability functions give more dynamic communication among applications, they also gain extra overhead and possible delays in transmission.
+No transport layer processes inform the sender of a successful delivery using UDP.
+While the TCP reliability functions allow more dynamic communication among applications, they also incur extra overhead and possible transmission delays.

 UDP Features

-UDP is a best-effort, lightweight transport protocol offers the same data segmentation and reassembles as TCP, but with no TCP reliability and flow control.
-The feature of UDP as:-
+UDP is a best-effort, lightweight transport protocol that offers the same data segmentation and reassembles as TCP but with no TCP reliability and flow control.
+The features of UDP are as follows:-

 No Ordered Data Reconstruction – Data is reconstructed according to its receiving order.

-Unreliable Delivery – Any lost segments has not resent in this protocol like TCP.
+Unreliable Delivery – Any lost segments, like TCP, have not been resent in this protocol.

 Connectionless – No session established with the source and destination.